sjmog/rest/docs/README.md

 ### The big idea

+- REST stands for **RE**presentational **S**tate **T**ransfer.
+- It is an **architectural style** for web services & systems to communicate with each other.
+- REST compliant ayatem architectures are often called 'RESTful'.
+- RESTful architectures follow some basic guiding principles/constraints. (listed below)

+### The 6 Guiding Principles of RESTful Architectures

+1. Uniform Interface
+2. Separation of Client & Server
+3. Stateless
+4. Cacheable
+5. Layered System
+6. Code on Demand _(optional)_

 #### Resources

 The web is a network of **resources**.
 A resource is some data stored somewhere.
 Here are some examples of resources: